O4bit/StarustAPI/README.md

-# 2tarAPI - Discord Bot in Rust 🦀
+# StarustAPI - Discord Bot in Rust 🦀

 My first Remaking of "StarAPI" a simple API / Discord Bot with some quirks and gismos then and there.